-Laura McTighe, MA, MTS, is a PhD student in the Department of Religion at Columbia University.
-Her dissertation project, “This Day, We Use Our Energy for Revolution,” is a collaborative ethnography of activist persistence, which she has conceptualized, researched, and written alongside the leaders of Women With A Vision.
-Prior to her doctoral studies, Laura spent twenty years challenging criminalization and creating transformative communities of support for people affected by the U.S. prison system.
+Laura McTighe, PhD, is a postdoctoral fellow in the Dartmouth Society of Fellows.
+She comes to her comes to her scholarship through twenty years of grassroots organizing to end state violence and advance community healing.
+By using interdisciplinary and community-based methods, she centers the often-hidden histories, practices, and geographies of struggle in America’s zones of abandonment, and asks how visions for living otherwise become actionable.
+Her dissertation, “This Day, We Use Our Energy for Revolution,” is a collaborative ethnography of activist persistence, which she conceptualized, researched, and wrote alongside the leaders of Women With A Vision.
 She is the co-founder of the Institute for Community Justice, and currently organizes Religion and Incarceration.
 Her writing is included in Beyond Walls and Cages: Bridging Immigrant Justice and Anti-Prison Organizing in the United States (2012), the International Journal for Law and Psychiatry (2011), Islam and AIDS: Between Scorn, Pity and Justice (2009), and many community justice publications.

 Melinda Chateauvert, Associate Director